langmead-lab/vargas/README.md

 # Vargas
-_Updated: March 13, 2019_
+_Updated: April 17, 2019_

 Vargas aligns short reads to a directed acyclic graph (DAG).
 Reads are aligned using a SIMD vectorized version of Smith-Waterman, aligning multiple reads at once.
-The the aligner reports the maximal scoring positions.
+The the aligner reports a maximal scoring position, and optionally the number of maximum-score occurrences, the second-best scoring position and the number of second-best score occurrences.
 Vargas can also be used to simulate reads from a DAG.

 # Building